-- Receiving communications via the telephone, internet, fax, and in-person; and either responds to routine questions or refers the more complex inquiries to a supervisor or other appropriate departmental staff.
+- Receiving communications via the telephone, internet, fax, and in-person, and either responds to routine questions or refers the more complex inquiries to a supervisor or other appropriate departmental staff.

-- Ordering, receiving, and maintaining office supplies.
+- Responsible for ordering, receiving, and maintaining office supplies.

 - Undertaking and performing other work-related duties as assigned including work in other functional areas to cover absences or provide relief, to equalize peak work periods, or otherwise balance the workload.